ejholmes/ejholmes.github.io/resume.md

   Developed Heroku's new public facing website for the Heroku Partner Program.
-Worked closely with the team at Heroku, including [Todd Mathews](http://todd.heroku.com) to develop a beautifully usable product to incentivise potential partners to apply.
+Worked closely with the team at Heroku, including [Todd Mathews](http://todd.heroku.com) to develop a beautifully usable product that allows users to discover potential service partners.

-  _Built with Ruby on Rails, Databasedotcom, and Deployed on Heroku_
+  _Built with Ruby on Rails, Backbone.js, Redis, Databasedotcom, and Deployed on Heroku_

 * **[Monetate University](http://university.monetate.com)**